Today’s Living Thoughtfully post comes from Linda.

 Find a way to live in a world forever changed.

-Our world is forever changed by this pandemic experience, and we will learn how to live in this new world and shape its course.
 Show up each day with your gifts and talents, your values and beliefs, and your love for your world.
 Let the best of you lead during this time.

-There are gifts in this scary time, and we are hearing them daily.
 Families are connecting more regularly by phone and on face-to-face platforms; parents are home with their kids with time to read, play outside with chalk, and make cookies; workers are staying connected in new ways and feeling more alignment in their efforts than they did in their previous work.

 because we will make it so.